LawyerCat42069/BRC-420-69/README.md

 The significance of using compression is two-fold: It allows us to inscribe more bytes of information into a single inscription, enabling significantly larger file inscriptions, and it also

 NOTE: TESTING IS REQUIRED TO DETERMINE THE EXTENT TO WHICH THESE BYTES CAN BE EMBEDDED WITHOUT ALTERING COMPRESSED FILE CONTENTS.
 With the key you can decrypt the cipher, which gives you the password for the compressed file.
 The strings are further decoded into file and metadata, and the metadata is then steganographically embedded into the output file.
 The vision is that an ordinals reader will automatically pull the key from the BRC-420, decrypt the cipher, extract only the specified file type, and save it as the appropriate file type as designated in the BRC-420 in a sandbox environment used for display/ux.
-THIS COULD APPLY TO A MULTITUDE OF FILE TYPES.
-SO LONG AS THE PROTOCOL FOR ENSURING PROVENANCE OF THE PARENT ORDINAL IS LEGITIMATE, AND A SANDBOX ENVIRONMENT IS USED BY THE VIEWER APPLICATION, THE UNDERLYING FILE SHOULD BE SAFE TO EXTRACT AND USE IN THIS WAY.
+This could apply to a multitude of file types.
+So long as the process for ensuring provenance of the parent/child pair is legitimate, and a properly constructed environment is used by the sandbox application, the underlying files shoudl be safe to extract and use in this way.

 SUB-NOTE: THE SECURITY OF OF ANY ENCRYPTED PASSWORD IS IN LARGE PART DEPENDENT ON THE LENGTH OF THE ENCRYPTED PASSWORD.
 PASSWORDS OF FILES ON THE BLOCKCHAIN ARE SUSCEPTIBLE TO BRUTE FORCE ATTACKS, SO ANY EFFORTS AT TRUE SECRECY MUST TAKE THIS INTO ACCOUNT.